Data visualisation and ray tracing in Python based on NVIDIA OptiX framework.

 PyQt packages, if not shipped with your Python environment.

 PlotOptiX is basically an interface to RnD.SharpOptiX library which we are developing and using in our Studio.
 RnD.SharpOptiX offers much more functionality than it is now available through PlotOptiX.
-We’ll progressively add more to PlotOptiX if there is interest in this project (download, star, and support if you like it!).
+We progressively add more to PlotOptiX based mostly on the interest of our patrons and applications that this project supports.

 Looking at examples is the best way to get started and explore PlotOptiX features.
 Have a look at the readme and sample codes here.

 Examples in the repository head may use features not yet available in the PyPI release.
 In order to download examples compatible with PyPI release install the package: